-The curvaceous design features deep channel stitching, soft velvet upholstery, and sleek tapered legs, all in three focal-point colorways; soft dusky rose, statement emerald green, and a smart all-black design.
+The curvaceous design features deep channel stitching, soft velvet upholstery, and sleek tapered legs, all in three focal-point colors: soft dusky rose, emerald green, and black.

 The foam seating may be on the firmer side, but if you're looking to nail the latest trend, then this fashionable three-seater could be well worth having on your radar.

-Choosing a sofa is about more than just looks, although, of course, those are important, too.
-Finding the best couch for your living space will depend on a few key factors, not least the size of your living room, your lifestyle, and of course, your budget.
-So what are the key things to consider when shopping for this all-important investment piece?
+Choosing a sofa is about more than just looks.
+Although, design is important, too.
+Finding the best couch for your living space will depend on a few key factors, including the size of your living room, your lifestyle, and your budget.
+So what should you consider when shopping for this all-important investment piece?

 How big should your sofa be?